 The high-powered generators were sold off at auction.

-Today the Cedar Avenue Powerhouse sits completely abandoned.
+Today the Cedar Avenue Powerhouse sits completely alone and decrepit.

 Several of the buildings in the middle of the compound have been badly damaged.